psqlmaster/gorgona/readme.md

 - **Privacy-First**: The server handles only encrypted data, ensuring no access to message content.
 - **Key Management**: Generates RSA key pairs named by the base64-encoded hash of the public key for secure sharing and local private key storage.
 The `hash` in `hash.pub` is used to specify the sender in the `listen` command; if omitted, messages for all `*.pub` keys in `/etc/gargona/` are retrieved.
 To decrypt messages, the recipient must have the sender’s `hash.key` private key in `/etc/gargona/`, which must be securely shared by the user.
 - **Flexible Subscription Modes**: Listen in "live" (unlocked messages), "all" (non-expired messages, including locked), "lock" (locked messages only), "single" (specific recipient), or "last" (most recent message(s), optionally with count).
+- **Command Execution Mode**: Use the `-e/--exec` flag with `listen` to execute received messages as system commands (requires specifying `pubkey_hash_b64` for security; messages from the specified key are treated as executable commands upon decryption).
 - **Efficient Storage**: Uses a ring buffer, limiting alerts per recipient to a configurable number (default: 1000), automatically removing the oldest or expired messages.
 - **Decentralized Design**: Users control keys, and the lightweight server supports self-hosting.
 - **Fast and Lightweight**: Built with OpenSSL, requiring minimal dependencies.